Etiquette and customs in Saudi Arabia

 Business culture in Saudi Arabia

 The first thing to keep in mind about the local business and work culture is that Saudi Arabia is a deeply hierarchical society.
-You will find this hierarchy observed in the workplace, during business negotiations, in meetings and more.
-Note that most key decisions are traditionally made by high-level management, and most of the team are rarely included in strategy planning or brainstorming sessions.
+You will find this hierarchy observed in the workplace, during business negotiations, in meetings, and more.
+Note that most key decisions are traditionally made by high-level management, and most of the team is rarely included in strategy planning or brainstorming sessions.

 When working in Saudi Arabia, you should be prepared to attend a lot of business meetings.
-Business meetings often take place over coffee, during lunch or dinner and often take place in rather informal locations like restaurants and hotel lobbies.
+Business meetings often take place over coffee, during lunch or dinner, and often take place in rather informal locations like restaurants and hotel lobbies.
 Business meetings are often looked at as an opportunity to build trust and get to know the other party — while business matters are typically discussed later on.
-Small talk is very common and some of the “safe” topics include family, culture, sport, business, art, etc. It's best to avoid topics related to politics, religion or the royal family.
+Small talk is very common; some “safe” topics include family, culture, sport, business, art, etc. It's best to avoid topics related to politics, religion, or the royal family.

 If you are giving a speech or making a presentation, keep it brief and don't get too technical.
 Visuals are generally appreciated, and having your presentation translated into Arabic will also be seen as a sign of respect.